keploy/samples-go/go-urlshortner/README.md

 sudo -E env PATH=$PATH oss test -c "./go-urlshortner" --delay 20
 ```

-So no need to setup dependencies like mySql, web-go locally or write mocks for your testing.
+So no need to setup dependencies like MySQL, web-go locally or write mocks for your testing.

+oss test runs the test cases captured in the previous step.
+It replays the captured API calls against the application to verify its behavior.

-The application thinks it's talking to mysql 😄
+The application thinks it's talking to MySQL 😄

 We will get output something like this: